-In 2022, the term ‘wicked’ when applied to problems is typically reserved for discussions of Climate Change.
+In 2023, the term ‘wicked’ when applied to problems is typically reserved for discussions of Climate Change.
 This challenge is so complex, so daunting, so universally shared as a problem of concern, all other problems seem less significant by comparison.
 We have also come to understand that climate change can intensify already complex challenges like poverty, migration, drought, hunger, environmental health, refugeeism, even gender-based violence and increased conflict.
 As a threat and impact magnifier, climate change is certainly a ‘wicked problem’.

-However, climate change is, by definition and characteristics, not the only “wicked problem” we’ve encountered, even if it may be the most wicked of them all in recent times.
+However, climate change is, by definition and characteristics, not the only wicked problem we’ve encountered, even if it may be the most wicked of them all in recent times.
 As we continue to use this conceptualization to describe challenges in global development and sustainable impact work, it is essential we have a clear understanding of what it means in actuality, and practicality.

-In 1973, design theorists Horst Rittel and Melvin Webber introduced the term "wicked problem" to draw attention to the complexities and challenges of addressing social policy and planning.
+The introduction of the term was intended to draw attention to the complexities and challenges of addressing social policy and planning.
 By comparison to “tame” or simple problems in which solutions are either evident and attainable even if challenging, “wicked problems” lack clarity in both their aims and solutions.

 In addition to these challenges of internal logic and articulation, “wicked problems” are subject to real-world constraints that prevent multiple and risk-free attempts at solving.

 As described by Rittel and Webber, there are ten defined characteristics of wicked problems that are important to note.
 This includes:

 - They do not have a definitive formulation.

 - They do not have a “stopping rule.”
 In other words, these problems lack an inherent logic that signals when they are solved.

 - Their solutions are not true or false, only good or bad.